-First, let’s give this post some context.
-Influencer marketing is a form of word-of-mouth marketing in which brands hire influencers (social media content creators) to promote the brand and/or its products to the influencer’s followers.
+First, let’s give this post some context with a definition for Influencer marketing is a form of word-of-mouth marketing in which brands hire influencers (social media content creators) to promote the brand and/or its products to the influencer’s followers.

 Hiring an influencer means a brand pays the influencer to provide a service.
 Sometimes that payment is in the form of free products, but most brands are paying in some form of currency.

-A successful campaign has lots of moving parts, but the process is pretty much the same: structure your campaign to achieve a specific set of goals, bring the right group of diverse influencers to create compelling branded content around those goals, and run that campaign on the social channels your target audience is using.
+Successful creator marketing has lots of moving parts, but the process is pretty much the same: structure your influencer campaign to achieve a specific set of goals, bring the right group of diverse influencers to create compelling branded content around those goals, and run that campaign on the social channels your target audience is using.

 Influencer Marketing Is Growing in Popularity

-Influencer marketing is a rapidly-growing industry that’s expected to surpass $15 billion within the next 12 months.
+Influencer marketing is a rapidly-growing industry that’s expected to surpass $21 billion by the end of 2023.
 To put this in perspective in 2016, the influencer marketing industry was worth $1.7 billion, according to Statista.